nicolas-ceruti/Flask-Mysql-API/README.md

 # Flask-Mysql-API

-First API using python and Flask
+First API using python and Flask, documented with Swagger.